-Sean was just starting to like wine at the time (he’s come a loooooooong way since then), but I was already a full blown wine-a-holic.
+Sean was just starting to like wine at the time (he’s come a long way since then), but I was already a full blown wine-a-holic.
 We knew we would have the opportunity to try plenty of local wines while in Florence, but wanted the opportunity to do a bit more as well.
 Our organized tour in Munich to visit Neuschwanstein Castle impressed us so much that we thought we would do something similar in Florence.
-So as soon as we booked our trip, we started looking into our options for a tour that involved wine tasting in Tuscany.
+So as soon as we booked our trip, we started looking into our options for a wine tasting tour in Tuscany.

-We found the Chianti Region Wine and Cheese Tour on Viator (the same site where we found our Munich tour), liked the reviews, and purchased the tour.
+We found the Chianti Region Wine and Cheese Tour on Viator, liked the reviews, and purchased the tour.
 Sean fell in love with wine, and we fell in love with Tuscany.

 Wine Tasting in Tuscany: Our Tour Experience

 The Chianti Region Wine and Cheese Tour involves an educated guide, a small group of wine drinkers, and a minibus.
 The bus goes along narrow, winding roads through the Chianti Region (consider that a warning to the carsick prone) and makes four stops throughout the day – 2 wineries, 1 restaurant/vineyard for lunch, and 1 town in the Chianti region.

 Our guide, Alessandro, was fantastic; the food and wine were both amazing; and the views we had throughout the day were absolutely breathtaking.
 Based on more recent Viator reviews, it looks like Alessandro is still there, as well – major bonus!
 Every aspect of the tour reiterated how romantic Tuscany is, which is why we so highly recommend it as a destination for couples.

 Here’s a deeper look at our Tuscan wine tasting tour:

 Tuscan Wine Tour Stop #1 // Castello de Poppiano